reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ## Code

+* For generating train, test, and validation data with intermediate steps - <https://github.com/reiinakano/mathematics_dataset/tree/probability-intermediate-steps-2>
+* For training, evaluating, and visualizing seq2seq models - <https://github.com/reiinakano/fairseq/tree/mods>

+Notebooks for correctly running the above code will be available soon, though more experienced users can probably figure out how things go together.

 [^cross_entropy]: Usually calculated through something like cross-entropy.
 [^pad]: This can be implemented in multiple ways.
 For this article, we use [fairseq] as our seq2seq training framework. `<pad>` symbols in the target sequence, normally used for handling variable-length sequences in a batch, are automatically disregarded by fairseq, so there's no need to modify the loss function after replacing the target sequence with a masked target sequence.
 Another way to implement the same functionality is to zero out the loss function at positions occupied by a masking symbol.